grafana/dashboard-linter/docs/index.md

 ### Job and Instance Template Variables

-The following rules work together to ensure that every dashboard has template variables for Job and Instance, and that they are properly configured, and used in every promql query.
+The following rules work together to ensure that every dashboard has template variables for `Job` and `Instance`, that they are properly configured, and used in every promql query.

 * [template-job-rule](./rules/template-job-rule.md)
 * [template-instance-rule](./rules/template-instance-rule.md)